 - What it is: The bad debt proportion is the rate of accounts receivable that is improbable to be collected and is composed of bad debt.

-- Why it thinks: High bad debt proportions propose destitute credit administration or an ineffective collections procedure, and they can contrarily influence profitability.
+- Why it thinks: High bad debt proportions propose poor credit administration or an ineffective collections procedure, and they can adversely influence profitability.

 - How to track it: Bad Debt Ratio = (Bad Debt Total Receivables) × 100 \text{Bad Debt Proportion} = left( frac{\text{Bad Debt}} {text{Total Receivables}} right) times 100Bad Obligation Ratio = (Total Receivables Bad Debt) × 100